jerch/xterm-addon-image/README.md

   keep that in mind when you try to run more demanding applications with realtime drawing and interactive response needs.

+### Status

+Sixel support and image handling in xterm.js is considered beta quality.

 ### Changelog

+- 0.2.0 compat release for xterm.js 5.0.0
 - 0.1.3 bugfix: avoid striping
 - 0.1.2 bugfix: reset clear flag
 - 0.1.1 bugfixes: